trampgeek/moodle-filter_ace_inline/README.md

 ## Introduction

-A Moodle filter for displaying program code and optionally allowing interaction with it.
+A Moodle filter for displaying program code and (optionally) allowing interaction with it.
 Unlike most Moodle filters, this one is mostly implemented in JavaScript rather than PHP and operates on the rendered HTML rather than the original text.
-Authors need to use an HTML editor to define the DOM elements that will be targetted by the filter.
+Authors can either use an an HTML editor, or the Moodle 4.1+ TinyMCE editor with the in-built Code Sample functionality to define the DOM elements that will be targetted by the filter.

 The plugin really provides two separate filter operations: